britram/taps-transports/draft-ietf-taps-transports.md

 - Notification of the current maximum packet size.
 - Send and reception of zero-length payloads.
 - Slow Receiver flow control at a receiver.
-- Detect a Slow receiver at the sender.
+- ability to detect a slow receiver at the sender.

 There is no API currently specified in the RFC Series.